-5.2.4 When an employee is not authorized and permitted a required 10-minute rest period, his or her shift is effectively extended by 10 minutes without compensation.
+5.2.4 When an employee is not authorized and permitted a required 10-minute rest period, [Deleted: ][their] shift is effectively extended by 10 minutes without compensation.
 Because a rest period requires 10 minutes of pay without work being performed, work during a rest period is additional work for which additional pay is not provided.
 Therefore, a failure by an employer to authorize and permit a 10-minute compensated rest period is a failure to pay 10 minutes of wages at the employee’s agreed-upon or legally required (whichever is higher) rate of pay.
 This Rule 5.2.4 applies equally to any required rest period time not provided (e.g., rest periods that are incomplete, or for non-hourly-paid employees, or under any other rule or statute providing rest periods of different durations).

 Rule 6.
 Deductions, Credits, and Charges.